 To meet the needs of test takers who can’t test at a test center because of public health concerns, ETS is offering the HiSET@Home option.
 With the HiSET@Home option, you can take any of the five subtests that make up the HiSET exam on your own computer at home or in another secure location.
 Each subtest delivered at home has the same content, format and on-screen experience as the test you would take at a test center.
 Your at home appointment will be monitored by a human proctor online through ProctorU®.
 Currently, at home appointments are available 15 hours a day, seven days a week.
 For more information on the HiSET@Home, click here.
 The fee for each subject area test is $36.25 with two retests within 12 months at $25.50 each.
 To view the differences between an HiSET® Computer Based Testing (CBT) and HiSET Exam at Home, click here.

 Both the GED test and HiSET exam are recognized high school equivalency credentials in Georgia.
-For a comparison of the GED test and HiSET exam, view this resource.
+For a comparison of the GED test and HiSET exam, visit this page.